 About Housing Disrepair Claims

 Landlords are accountable and make sure that their properties are secure, safe and not in disrepair.
 This is the case whether or not they're private, council/local authorities or housing associations.
 However, claims against landlords can be made when the landlords are not as responsible, which results in their tenants living in conditions that are dangerous.

-The Homes (Fitness for Human Habitation) Act came into force in 2019 to ensure that rented houses and flats are fit for human habitation.
-The Act has given more power to tenants to take action against negligent or irresponsible landlords.
+The Homes (Fitness for Human Habitation) Act came into force in 2019 to ensure that rented homes are fit for human habitation.
+The Act has given greater power to tenants, allowing them to take action against negligent or irresponsible landlords.

-If you feel you are living in conditions of disrepair and have already raised the issues with your landlord, you can take legal action in the form of a housing disrepair claim.
+If you feel you are living in conditions of disrepair and have already raised the issues with your landlord, you can take legal action by making a housing disrepair claim.
 This could win you compensation and force your landlord to fix the issues.

 Making a claim is simple.
-With just a few details you can start your application.
+With just a few details you can start the process.

 No Win, No Fee